Rust Iterator overview

 Does something with each element of an iterator, passing the value on.

-methods to look at the next element of the iterator without consuming it.
+Creates an iterator which can use the peek and peek_mut methods to look at the next element of the iterator without consuming it.

 Consumers